 Not only ideal for weddings and parties, these free templates for gift boxes and party favour boxes are perfect for Christmas, celebrations and special events.
 Download the free templates, print out and then make your own gift boxes or party favour boxes.

 Christmas is not too far away (again) and that means time to start hunting around for suitable gifts for family and friends.
 I am one of those that likes to give and receive gifts made with love, and this is one of those gifts.
-These cute paper note card holders are the perfect gift for a friend or acquaintance and won't cost much to make.

 I'm not much of a jewellery person, but when I do wear jewellery I like to go over the top and really wear lots of it.
 The idea of being able to make my own really big, bold and colourful jewellery is exciting and I can't wait to get started on my first pair of paper bead earrings!
-Click here for more ideas for jewellery with buttons and beads.

 I love the emergence of crafts with butterflies, particularly those that are easy to duplicate without much fuss and at little cost.
 Paper butterflies are so easy to make and you can print them out on your PC printer or use wrapping paper to create beautiful colours and designs.